Relative Suffix Trees: Relative suffix tree

 While the identical ranges are a bit longer in the \LCP{} array, we opt to compress the \DLCP{} array, because it behaves better when there are long repetitions in the sequences.
 In particular, assembled genomes often have long runs of character $N$, which correspond to regions of very large \LCP{} values.
 If the runs are longer in the target sequence than in the reference sequence, the \RLZ{} parsing of the \LCP{} array will have many mismatch characters.
 The corresponding ranges in the \DLCP{} array typically consist of values $\set{-1, 0, 1}$, making them much easier to compress.

-We create an \RLZ{} parsing of $\mDLCP_{S}$ relative to $\mDLCP_{R}$, while using $\mLCP_{R}$ as the reference afterwards.
+We consider \DLCP{} arrays as strings over an integer alphabet and create an \RLZ{} parsing of $\mDLCP_{S}$ relative to $\mDLCP_{R}$.
+After parsing, we switch to using $\mLCP_{R}$ as the reference.
 The reference is stored in a structure we call \slarray, which is a variant of \LCPbyte. \cite{Abouelhoda2004}.
 Small values $\mLCP_{R}[i] < 255$ are stored in a byte array, while large values $\mLCP_{R}[i] \ge 255$ are marked with a $255$ in the byte array and stored separately.
 To quickly find the large values, we also build a $\mrank_{255}$ structure over the byte array.
-The \slarray{} provides reasonably fast random access and very fast sequential access to the underlying array.
+The \slarray{} provides reasonably fast random access and fast sequential access to the underlying array.

 The \RLZ{} parsing produces a sequence of phrases $w_{i} = (p_{i}, \ell_{i}, c_{i})$ (see Section~\ref{sect:rlz}; since we are using Cox et al.'s version, $c_{i}$ is now a string).
 Because some queries involve decompressing an entire phrase, we limit the maximum phrase length to $1024$.
+We also require that $\abs{c_{i}} > 0$ for all $i$, using the last character of the copied substring as a mismatch if necessary.

 Phrase lengths are encoded in the $W_{\ell}$ bitvector in the usual way.
-We convert the mismatching \DLCP{} values $c_{i}$ into absolute \LCP{} values in the mismatch array $W_{c}$, and store it as an \slarray.
+We convert the strings of mismatching \DLCP{} values $c_{i}$ into strings of absolute \LCP{} values, append them into the mismatch array $W_{c}$, and store the array as an \slarray.
 The mismatch values are used as \emph{absolute samples} for the differential encoding.

 To access $\mLCP_{S}[j]$, we determine the phrase $w_{i}$ as usual, and check whether we should return a mismatch character.
 If so, we compute which one using a prefix sum query on $L$, and return it.
-If not, we determine the starting positions $r_{i}$ and $s_{i}$ of the phrase $w_{i}$ in the reference and the target, respectively.
+If not, we determine the starting positions $p_{i}$ and $s_{i}$ of the phrase $w_{i}$ in the reference and the target, respectively.
 We can then compute the solution as